top of page

 Comments

-Mobility, Yoga, Movement Educator & Specialist / Threes Physiyoga Method™ Teacher /
+Mobility, Movement, Strength & Yoga Educator and Specialist / Threes Physiyoga Method™ Teacher /

 giuliapline@gmail.com